Los Angeles County and Orange County Entrepreneur Seeking Divorce

 The value of your business will need to be determined by an unbiased third party who is not connected to the business.
 The appraiser is usually a forensic accountant with significant family law experience, but the business valuation process often requires the assistance of multiple financial and industry experts.
 To come up with a fair price for your business, the appraisers will look through all invoices, books, company property, and other assets.
 The business’ assets, debts, and goodwill will be considered.
 The business valuation will also be used to determine how much income is available for child and spousal support, so personal expenses run through the business will be scrutinized.

-The Spouse of an Orange County Entrepreneur Seeking Divorce
+The Spouse of an Entrepreneur Seeking Divorce in California

 If you are a spouse of an entrepreneur, you should seriously consider hiring an independent forensic accountant of your own to ensure your future spouse is not concealing assets, hiding contracts, or bringing forth a fraudulent appraisal.
 (In certain cases, counsel may recommend hiring a neutral appraiser to reduce costs.)
 Once the value has been determined, it must be decided who gets the business, whether it will be jointly owned or how to compensate the spouse with a buy out.
 Oftentimes, the spouse who retains the business will compensate the other with cash, other marital property, or even additional long-term spousal support.